chgeuer/postgres-azure/README.md

 hot_standby=on
 ```

-# Add postgres user with replication priviledge
+# Add postgres user with replication priviledge and superuser

 ```
 # username "repl"
 # -P = get password from <stdin>
+# -S = super user, in order to run repmgr (otherwise, error "permission denied for language C" comes)

 $ su postgres
-$ createuser --replication repl -P
+$ createuser --replication -P -S  repl
 ```

 ## Edit /etc/postgresql/9.3/main/pg_hba.conf

-Add the following line to allow subnet 10.10.0.0/16 to do replication with user ID "repl"
+As postgres user, add the following line to allow subnet 10.10.0.0/16 to do replication with user ID "repl"

 ```
+host   all            all     10.10.0.0/16    md5
 host   replication    repl    10.10.0.0/16    md5
 ```

 ## Configure /var/lib/postgresql/repmgr.conf on all hosts.

-These settings are written to the DB, and visible in the cluster, so IPs must be real ones .
+As postgres user, These settings are written to the DB, and visible in the cluster, so IPs must be real ones .

 ```
-All nodes have the same cluster name cluster=my_application_cluster
+All nodes have the same cluster name cluster=my_application_cluster pg_bindir='/usr/lib/postgres/9.3/bin'

 # This must unique be for each respective node
 node=1